Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Declarations

 \section{Declarations}

-This material is based upon work supported by the National Science Foundation under Grant No. 1916439.

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2235204.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grants No. 2235204 and No. 1916439.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.